nuwa-protocol/.github/profile/README.md

-# 🧠 Nuwa
+# Nuwa

-**Unifying Services.
-Empowering Super Agents.
-Built Together.**

-Nuwa is the **open protocol and runtime for building agent-accessible services** — we’re building the foundation for the Super Agent era.
+Nuwa is the **open protocol for building agent-accessible services**.

+## What do we wanna achieve?
+We want everyone to have the super agent they want.
+- Users get a seamless, multi-modal agent that understands them, safely stores memory for them, and acts for them across all services — without app-hopping.
+- Developers build reusable, composable “Caps” that are monetized per use, with no platform tax.